Community

 When I moved to downtown Floyd in 2011 (nearby to my old hometown), I didn’t even have to ask for help moving.
 They asked me when I was moving, planned their weekend around it, and some I hadn’t even asked showed up to help.
 When the new kitchen table and chairs I bought turned out to need extensive assembly, a friend volunteered to come over two nights in a row to help me put it together, bringing tools and a housewarming gift for my kitchen.

-Some other observations of community:
+Some other observations of community

 My brother let me crash with him for free for a year while I got over the stunned realization that I’d spent $120K on an education for a profession I couldn’t bear to practice.

 When I told a co-worker that I’d found my own apartment, she didn’t say, “Oh, that’ll be good for you.”
-Instead, she asked, “Well if you don’t mind my asking, what is your brother going to do without you?”
+Rather, she asked, “Well if you don’t mind my asking, what is your brother going to do without you?”

 When I thanked my brother for “saving my hide,” he got misty-eyed and said, “It was a two-way street.”
 He was recently divorced when I moved in, and sorting out life on his own for the first time in ten years.